Transition-Aged Youth Project

 For youth and families that have experience with the mental health system, this is also a time in one’s life that can represent uncertainty, as youth prepare to leave children’s services to either pursue a life in the community without formal support, or transition into adult services.
 It has been found that some 75% of serious behavioral health challenges such as bipolar and schizophrenia appear by the age of 18.
 An increasing amount of research also shows that previous or current exposure to traumatic experiences are associated with both mental health and substance use challenges, as well as delays in neurological development.

 Via Hope TAY Initiatives and Activities

-- Developing a training for peer specialists and family partners that serve TAY to work more effectively with this population;
+- Conducting an Endorsement training for peer specialists that serve TAY to work more effectively with this population;

 - Participating in National, State, and local initiatives that affect, or are specifically for TAY; and

 - Assisting HHSC in defining and implementing a program to treat TAY needing intensive case management

 To learn more about Via Hope’s youth and young adult initiatives and activities, please contact the Transition Age Youth Coordinator, Jessi Davis.